FabioD-Junior/FabioD-Junior/README.md

 <hr>

-> I am an A.I. post-graduated and an experienced system analyst for the financial sector (experience in banks and exchanges) by designing solutions, developing programs as Sr Cobol code, and leading a multi-skilled team as a tech lead.
+> I am an A.I. post-graduated and an experienced system analyst ( working in financial sector, banks,  and exchanges) by designing solutions, developing programs as Sr Cobol code, and leading a multi-skilled team as a tech lead.

 > Now  I am pursuing a career change to the A.I. world, programming in python and eating books about statistics and mathematicss.